 Seeding of the ends where the grass is weak, sparse or bare can be continued, and the rise in temperature will help germination.
 Use germination sheets to aid this process but remove the sheets regularly to check for diseases.
 Remember that without good seed to soil contact the operation is useless.
 Ensure you use new seed as old material may not give you the required germination rates.

-Clean down machinery after use.
+Clean down and carry out service of machinery after use.

 Inspect flat sheets, covers and other cricket equipment, checking for wear and tear and that they are fit for purpose.